pigfly/pigfly.github.io/_posts/2014-10-14-road-to-ios-0-dot-6-dot-1.markdown

 title: "Road to iOS Series 8"
 date: 2014-10-14 09:14:19 +1000
 comments: true
-header-img: "img/post-bg-02.jpg"
+header-img: "img/post-bg-07.jpg"
 categories: [ios]
 ---

-# All about Nib file

-## Anatomy of Nib file
+The Nib file

-- **User interface** objects(Visual elements)
+- User interface objects(Visual elements)
-- **File Owner**, placeholder, a **controller** object that is responsible for contents of nib file.
+- File Owner, placeholder, a controller object that is responsible for contents of nib file.
 	- Usually you will want to connect a controller to the nib file, so that controller's **view** can be connected with nib's top-level object
-	- However, if you want to break a view into different nib components,  then assemble them together in one controller, you can leave this **File Owner** blank, and load all nibs in your controller.
+	- However, if you want to break a view into different nib components,  then assemble them together in one controller, you can leave this File Owner blank, and load all nibs in your controller.
-- **First Responder**, placeholder, the first object in your app's responder chain.
+- First Responder, placeholder, the first object in your app's responder chain.
 	- The UIKit framework automatically set first responder for you

 <!--more-->

-## Nib Object Life Cycle
+Nib Object Life Cycle :

 The nib-loading code instantiates the objects, configures them, and reestablishes any inter-object connections that you created in your nib file.
 When you use methods of **NSBundle** to load and instantiate the objects in nib file, the nib-loading code does following:

 1. Load the archived nib file into memory

 2. Unarchive the nib file, instantiates the objects
 	- In iOS, any object that conforms to the NSCoding protocol is initialized using the **initWithCoder:**.
 This includes all subclasses of UIView and UIViewController whether they are part of the default Xcode library or custom classes you define.
-	- The reason using **initWithCoder** is that they are available in Xcode library (System knows how to instantiate)
+	- The reason using `initWithCoder` is that they are available in Xcode library (System knows how to instantiate)
 	- Custom objects other than those described in the preceding steps receive an **init** message.
 (Which may lead to init chain)

-3. It **reestablishes all connections** (actions, outlets, and bindings) between objects in the nib file.
+3. It reestablishes all connections (actions, outlets, and bindings) between objects in the nib file.
-	- **Outlet connections**
+	- Outlet connections
 		- The nib-loading code uses the **setValue:forKey:** to reconnect each outlet
 		- Setting an outlet also generates a **key-value observing (KVO)** notification for any registered observers.
 			- That's why if sometimes you forget to connect oulet in your code to nib file, it will prompt key-value pair not matched !